Mooloolaba: Education

-Mooloolaba State School is a government primary (Prep-6) school for boys and girls at Cnr Meta & Douglas Streets (26.6784°S 153.1137°E).
+Mooloolaba State School is a government primary (Prep–6) school for boys and girls on the corner Meta and Douglas Streets (26.6784°S 153.1137°E).
 In 2017, the school had an enrolment of 677 students with 45 teachers (39 full-time equivalent) and 20 non-teaching staff (15 full-time equivalent).
 In 2018, the school had an enrolment of 703 students with 45 teachers (40 full-time equivalent) and 24 non-teaching staff (17 full-time equivalent).
 It includes a special education program.
+The school has a maximum student enrolment capacity of 822 students.

 There are no secondary schools in Moloolaba.
-The nearest secondary school is Mountain Creek State High School in neighbouring Mountain Creek.
+The nearest government secondary school is Mountain Creek State High School in neighbouring Mountain Creek.

 Amenities

 The Sunshine Coast Regional Council operates a mobile library service which visits Moondarra Drive.